AdobeDocs/experience-manager-65.en/help/forms/using/add-versioning-reviews-comments.md

 ### Create a form version {#create-a-form-version}

-To create version of a form, follow the steps given below:
+To create a version of a form, follow the steps given below:

 1. On your AEM Forms environment, navigate to the **[!UICONTROL Form]**>>**[!UICONTROL Forms & Documents]** and select your **Form**.
 1. From the selection dropdown on the left panel, select **[!UICONTROL Versions]**.